 Cross-border payments are international transactions of funds between individuals or businesses located in different countries and using different currencies.

-Cross-border fund transfers can be useful for travel expenses, sending money to family and friends abroad, international trade, and investment activities.
+They are commonly used for purposes such as travel expenses, sending money to family and friends abroad, international trade, and investment activities.

 So, for instance, if your business has a workforce spread across different countries, cross-border payment solutions could help you pay your employees and manage the payroll securely and efficiently.